tran0460/mad9135-p1-react-crud/README.md

 # Description
-This is a simple games library website, where you can upload new games to the library and keep track of them.
+This is a simple games library mobile app, where you can upload new games to the library and keep track of them locally.